Patient Experience

 Dental implants are designed to replace the roots of missing teeth.
-When you have a dental implant, it feels like you’re chewing with real teeth again because they are just that natural-looking and feeling.
-The best way to understand what it would feel like to have dental implants is to meet with a trusted dentist who can explain how they work and answer all your questions about what to expect if you choose this treatment.
+When you have a dental implant, it feels like you’re chewing with real teeth again.
+The best way to understand what it would feel like to have dental implant tooth is to meet with a trusted dentist who can explain how they work.
 Implant dentistry is an exciting field because there are multiple ways for us as clinicians to improve the lives of our patients by restoring their smile and confidence.
+Dental implant real teeth are designed to replace the roots of missing teeth.
+With an implant, it feels like you’re chewing with real teeth again.

 A dental implant is a tooth root replacement that is placed into your jawbone.
 It serves as a foundation for a replacement tooth or a false tooth replacement.
 Once it is in place, your body will naturally fuse to the implant, just as it would with a natural tooth root.
 Implants can be used to replace one or more teeth.
 They have become increasingly common because of their longevity, strength and ability to blend in with the surrounding teeth and gums.